byteyilabs/yi-note/README.md

 - How to share notes with others?

-  YiNote can send notes to Evernote, MS OneNote, Google Docs since v1.2.0.
+  - YiNote can send notes to Evernote, MS OneNote, Google Docs since v1.2.0.
 You can firstly send notes to one of the supported services, then generate share link from there.
+  - You can also export notes as JSON file in options page, then send the exported JSON file out.
+Whoever get the exported file can then import it via options page.

 - What should I prepare if I decide not to use YiNote extension any more?